xiangyouli/xiangyouli.github.io/_pages/about.md

 </div>

-- **Teaching Assistant, Computer Organization and Architecture** *Spring 2025 - Ongoing*
+- **Teaching Assistant, Computer Organization and Architecture** *Spring 2025 - Ongoing* Participated in a semester-long assisted teaching role as a teaching assistant.
+Introduced and modified experimental projects from other universities in order to design experiments that were deeply integrated with the course content; graded course assignments on time, answered undergraduate questions on duty and assisted in debugging experimental code.

 - **Teaching Assistant, Digital Logic and Digital Circuits** *Spring 2024*<br>
   I assisted with the course for one semester, where my responsibilities included debugging Verilog lab code, grading the final exams for the entire year, and grading 10 course assignments on time.
 I also answered over 20 course-related questions from undergraduates, organized and participated in post-class discussions, and helped the instructor manage a class of over 80 students.